Particular/docs.particular.net/servicepulse/usage-config.md

 - LicenseComponent/RabbitMQ/UserName
 - LicenseComponent/RabbitMQ/Password

-Refer to the [usage reporting](/servicecontrol/creating-config-file.md#usage-reporting) section of the ServiceControl config file for an explanation of the RabbitMQ specific settings.
+Refer to the [usage reporting](/servicecontrol/creating-config-file.md#usage-reporting) section of the ServiceControl config file for an explanation of the RabbitMQ-specific settings.

-#### Minimum Permissions
+#### Minimum permissions

 User with monitoring tag and read permission.

 ### MSMQ & Azure Storage Queues

 MSMQ and Azure Storage Queues do not support querying of metrics.
-To be able to report on usage in these systems, [Audit](./../servicecontrol/audit-instances) and/or [Monitoring](./../monitoring) need to be enabled on all NServiceBus endpoints.
+To report on usage in these systems, the [Audit](./../servicecontrol/audit-instances) and/or [Monitoring](./../monitoring) features must be enabled on all NServiceBus endpoints.

 Configure [auditing](./../nservicebus/operations/auditing.md) on all NServiceBus endpoints.